hexydec/dabby/README.md

 $ grunt
 ```

-Then swap jQuery out for dabby.js.
+Then swap jQuery out for dabby.js in your project.
 It does support AMD modules and CommonJS, so if your project does too, have a fiddle with your build to achieve this.

 Next you should probably audit and refactor your code to update anything that Dabby.js will definitely not support, like custom pseudo selectors.
 Ajax calls will probably need checking over too (Promises are not supported).